-That said, over the past few years, the MacBook Pro’s real strength lay in its multi-core performance and that’s likely to remain the case, even with a new-generation iPad Pro.
-Things like video rendering will really benefit from that extra power — not to mention that most high-end apps will be limited to the MacBook Pro due to its operating system and hardware.
+That said, over the last few years, the MacBook Pro’s real strength lies in its multicore performance, and that’s likely to remain the case, even with a new-gen iPad Pro.
+Things like video rendering will really benefit from that extra power — not to mention that most high-end apps will be limited to the MacBook Pro due to its OS and hardware.

 The MacBook Pro’s power and flexibility win